-Firstly, no jury member who represents an organization whose piece is being judged takes part in any part of the voting nor even in the discussions.
+Firstly, no jury member who represents an organisation whose piece is being judged takes part in any part of the voting nor even in the discussions.
 They are banished to a far-off corner of Pamplona and only summoned back when their input is independent.

 Secondly, to achieve any sort of medal is a significant, noteworthy achievement.
 To secure a bronze, you need to obtain 70% of the judging vote to agree on its quality.
 A silver medal requires 80% and a gold 90% agreement.
 For any designer to pick up any medal is fantastic and there should be no sense whatsoever that anything less than a gold is a failure – a bronze or a silver medal represents a wonderful outcome and recipients should be really proud of themselves.

 The presentation of the winning pieces to the Summit’s delegates was perhaps the least comfortable part of the week.
 We were invited to announce the gold medals and best in show winners and use the platform to express the reasoning behind our selections.
 I have to say it was delivered in a less than satisfactory way, perhaps too organic and unstructured, and there just seemed to be an underwhelming reaction to our selections.
 It did feel like we were in front of a firing squad whose weapon of choice was indifferent silence.